adblockplus/adblockplus/README.md

 This will usually happen when the user first installs Adblock Plus (initial setup), but it can also happen in case the user's settings get lost.

-The behavior of this page is affected by a number of URL parameters:
+To aid testing, the behavior of this page is affected by a number of URL
+parameters:

 * `platform`, `platformVersion`, `application`, `applicationVersion`: sets application parameters that are normally determined by Adblock Plus.
 Using